 The purpose of General Events Reporting (GER) is to report, track and analyze events, which pose a risk to adults in the DD Waiver program, but do not meet criteria for ANE or other reportable incidents as defined by the IMB.
 Analysis of GER is intended to identify emerging patterns so that preventative action can be taken at the individual, Provider Agency, regional and statewide level.
 On a quarterly and annual basis, DDSD analyzes GER data at the provider, regional and statewide levels to identify any patterns that warrant intervention.
-Non-compliance with GER requirements may result in DDSD Contract Management actions including but not limited to the imposition of Civil Monetary Penalties.
+Noncompliance with GER requirements may result in DDSD Contract Management actions including but not limited to the imposition of Civil Monetary Penalties.
 Provider Agency use of GER in Therap is required as follows:

-- 1. DD Waiver Provider Agencies approved to provide Customized In- Home Supports, Family Living, IMLS, Supported Living, Customized Community Supports, Community Integrated Employment, Adult Nursing and Case Management must use the GER - a.
-When applicable events occur during delivery of Supported Living, Family Living, Intensive Medical Living, Customized In-Home Supports, Customized Community
+- DD Waiver Provider Agencies approved to provide Customized In- Home Supports, Family Living, IMLS, Supported Living, Customized Community Supports, Community Integrated Employment, Adult Nursing and Case Management must use the GER - a.
+When applicable events occur during delivery of Supported Living, Family Living, Intensive Medical Living, Customized In-Home Supports, Customized Community Supports, Community Integrated Employment or Adult Nursing Services for DD

-DD Waiver Service Standards Effective date November 1, 2021 Supports, Community Integrated Employment or Adult Nursing Services for DD Waiver participants aged 18 and older, the agency must submit and approve a GER for each instance.
+DD Waiver Service Standards Effective date November 1, 2023 Page 278 of 321 Waiver participants aged 18 and older, the agency must submit and approve a GER for each instance.

-- a.b.
+- b.
 All agencies are required to review and follow-up on events as necessary. - 2.
-The following events must be reported in GER: DD Waiver Provider Agencies referenced above are responsible for entering specified information into a Therap GER module entry per standards set through the Appendix B GER Requirements and as identified by DDSD - a.
+The following events must be reported in GER: - a.
 Emergency Room/Urgent Care/Emergency Medical Services - b.
-Falls Without Injury - Person not eating, drinking -or receiving nutritional or hydration support for more than 48 24 hours - d.
+Falls Without Injury - c.
+Person not eating, drinking or receiving nutritional or hydration support for more than 48 hours - d.
 Injury (including Falls, Choking, Skin Breakdown and Infection) - e.
 Law Enforcement Use - f.
 All Medication Errors - g.
 Medication Documentation Errors - h.
-Missing Person/Elopement - Out of Home Placement- Medical: Hospitalization, Long Term Care, Skilled Nursing or Rehabilitation Facility Admission - j.
+Missing Person/Elopement - i.
+Out of Home Placement- Medical: Hospitalization, Long Term Care, Skilled Nursing or Rehabilitation Facility Admission - j.
 PRN Psychotropic Medication - k.
-Restraint Related to Behavior - I. Suicide Attempt or Threat - m.
-COVID-19 Events to include COVID-19 vaccinations. - 1.3.
-Reporting Provider Agencies must have a system in place to enter information into and approve GERs per Appendix B GER Requirements and as identified by DDSD. - Each agency that is required to participate in General Event Reporting via Therap should ensure information from the staff and/or individual with the most direct knowledge is part of the report. - 2.4.
-At the Provider Agency's discretion additional events, which are not required by DDSD, may also be tracked within the GER section of Therap.
+Restraint Related to Behavior - I. Suicide Attempt or Threat - 3.
+Reporting Provider Agencies must have a system in place to enter information into and approve GERs per Appendix B GER Requirements and as identified by DDSD. - 4.
+Each agency that is required to participate in General Event Reporting via Therap should ensure information from the staff and/or individual with the most direct knowledge is part of the report.
 Provider agencies may use GER reporting for events that are not required at their discretion.
 When using the GER to report such events, the report must have a modification level that must be low, be entered and approved within two business days of the event.
-Events that are tracked for internal agency purposes and do not meet reporting requirements per DD Waiver Service Standards must be marked with a notification level of "Low" to indicate that it is being used internal to the provider agency. - 3.5.
-GER does not replace a Provider Agency's obligations to report ANE or other reportable incidents as described in Chapter 18: Incident Management System.
+Events that are tracked for internal agency purposes and do not meet reporting requirements per DD Waiver Service Standards must be marked with a notification level of "Low" to indicate that it is being used internal to the provider agency. - 5.
+GER does not replace a Provider Agency's obligations to report ANE or other reportable incidents as described in Chapter 18: Incident Management System. - 6.
+GER does not replace a Provider Agency's obligations related to healthcare coordination, modifications to the ISP, or any other risk management and QI activities.